Ryouh/Feats-Revisited/Feats.md

 becoming prone and imposing disadvantage on the attack roll.

 ### Dungeon Delver

 Alert to the hidden traps and secret doors found in many dungeons, you gain the following benefits:

-You have advantage on Wisdom (Perception) and Intelligence (Investigation) checks made to detect the presence of secret doors.
+* You have advantage on Wisdom (Perception) and Intelligence (Investigation) checks made to detect the presence of secret doors.
-You have advantage on saving throws made to avoid or resist traps.
+* You have advantage on saving throws made to avoid or resist traps.
-You have resistance to the damage dealt by traps.
+* You have resistance to the damage dealt by traps.
-Traveling at a fast pace doesn't impose the normal − 5 penalty on your passive Wisdom (Perception) score.
+* Traveling at a fast pace doesn't impose the normal − 5 penalty on your passive Wisdom (Perception) score.

 ### Dual Wielder

 You master fighting with two weapons, gaining the following
 benefits:

-You gain a +1 bonus to AC while you are wielding a separate melee weapon in each hand.
+* You gain a +1 bonus to AC while you are wielding a separate melee weapon in each hand.
-You can use two-weapon fighting even when the one- handed melee weapons you are wielding aren't light.
+* You can use two-weapon fighting even when the one-handed melee weapons you are wielding aren't light.
-You can draw or stow two one-handed weapons when you would normally be able to draw or stow only one.
+* You can draw or stow two one-handed weapons when you would normally be able to draw or stow only one.

 ### Durable

-Hardy and resilient, you gain the following benefits:
+Hardy and resilient, you gain the following benefit:

 When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).

 ### Environmental adaption